-Pos 101 American Government 3

-Pos 493 Political Science Capstone Seminar 1

-Complete ONE of the following sequences for a total of 6 cred it hours:
+Complete ONE of the following sequences for a total of 6 credit hours:

-Complete 6 credit hours in a foreign language sequence (each of the two, 3-cr the foreign language sequence must be in the SAME foreign language). edit courses i
+Complete 6 credit hours in a foreign language sequence (each of the two, 3-credit courses in th

+foreign language sequence must be in the SAME foreign language).

 3

 3

 OR:

 Complete the following math sequence:

 Mat 201 Probability and Statistics I 3

 Mat 202 Probability and Statistics II 3

+Colore ONE of the following Intermedianal Polyticae courses.

-Select ONE of the following International Relations courses: 2
+Select ONE of the following International Relations courses: Hty/Pos 371 International Relations 2

-Hty/Pos 371 International Relations Pos 369 American-Canadian Relations 3
+Pos 369 American-Canadian Relations 3

-ros 367 American-cunidadan Relations Or an international relations-related course from another UMS Campus, with v J
+t as 307 American-cundulan Kelanons Or an international relations-related course from another UMS Campus, wi ith your

-of an international relations related coorse from another owns campos, with y advisor's approval) youi
+advisor's approval) iiii yooi

-aution 5 approval,
+aurison 5 approvaly

 Select ONE of the following Political Theory courses:

 Pos 211 Introduction to Political Thought 3

 Pos/Phi 303 Feminist Theory 3

 Pos/Phi 343 Marxism 3

 Pos 335 Modern Political Thought 3

-(Or a political theory-related course from another UMS Campus, with your ad proval) visor's ap-
+(Or a political theory-related course from another UMS Campus, with your advisor's approval)

 Select ONE of the following Comparative Politics courses:

 Hty/Pos 377 Modern China 3

 Pos 301 European Governments 3

-(Or a comparative politics-related course from another UMS Campus, with you r advisor's
+(Or a comparative politics-related course from another UMS Campus, with $y$ our advisor's approvo

-approval)

 Select ONE of the following American Government courses:

 Pos 331 Constitutional Law 3

 Pos 310 Energy Policy 3

 Pos 320 Energy Project Development 3

-03 320 Energy Froject Development vour advicor's
+th your advisor's

-(Or an American Government-related course from another UMS Campus, with yuui uuvisui s
+(Or an American Government-related course from another UMS Campus, wi